Singulink/.github/CodingStandardsAndConventions.md

 ## Type Member Ordering

 The following is the order that member should appear inside types.
-Each category of members should be primarily ordered in descending order of accessibility, followed by the ordering specified in the parenthesis:
+Each category of members below should be primarily ordered in descending order of accessibility, followed by the ordering specified in the parenthesis:

 1. Constants and constant-like fields (logical grouping and order)
 2. Static fields (logical grouping and order)